tomputer-g/SpatialVLA/README.md

 ### 🌟 **SimplerEnv Benchmark**
 We release the SimplerEnv evaluation code for SpatialVLA based on [DelinQu/SimplerEnv-OpenVLA](https://github.com/DelinQu/SimplerEnv-OpenVLA/).
 Please install the simpler_env environment by following [DelinQu/SimplerEnv-OpenVLA](https://github.com/DelinQu/SimplerEnv-OpenVLA/) and make sure `transformers >= 4.47.0`.
+Please refer to the Please refer to the [Model Zoo](#-model-zoo) for the model and dataset settings.
 After install all the dependencies, you can perform the evaluation by:

 ```bash
 # under the project dir of SimplerEnv-OpenVLA/